aequey/cppcourse-brunel/README.md

 Here is an indicative time that takes a simulation of 1000 ms for each of the Brunel parameters with EPFL computers :

-A) ~55 s
+A) ~60 s

 B) ~30 s

 C) ~20 s

-D) ~10 s
+D) ~15 s

 The time of the simulation strongly depends on the number of spikes sent in each ster of simultion.

 # How to use the program
-To run the simulation, first compile the program : go on build directory and type :
+To run the simulation, first compile the program : go on /build directory and type :

 cmake ..